When it comes to blogging, writing the actual content is only half the battle. You need to promote it too!

 With an estimated 1.86 billion websites out there, you need to work hard to get noticed!

 Some bloggers are lucky enough to get readers without having to do any promotion.
-However, this is a very rare scenario and not one that you can rely on.
+However, after creating a blog this is a very rare scenario and not one that you can rely on.

 Before you begin to promote your blog, it is important to make sure you’re ready for it.
 After all, if you get a ton of traffic to your site but fail to capitalize on it, it’s a huge waste.